Skip to main content

 Include a legal checkpoint for pricing-adjacent tooling or landlord data sharing.
 In the LivCor matter, the DOJ complaint filed on January 7, 2025 and the proposed Final Judgment filed on December 23, 2025 highlight antitrust risk around competitively sensitive information, including proposed limits on certain revenue-management software use and data sharing.

-We covered this in detail in How to Build a Compliance Operations Team for a Scaling Payment Platform.
+If you are planning the operating model around this architecture, see How to Build a Compliance Operations Team for a Scaling Payment Platform.

 Before you approve expansion, pressure-test your idempotency, webhook, and reconciliation assumptions against the integration references in the Gruv docs.